shane-eng/majaro_KDE_asus_X205TA/README.md

 3. Get a i386-efi folder from a 32-bit arch linux distro.
    Paste it into /boot/grub/

-4. Copy the grubia32.efi file to the folder /manjaro/ on the stick
+4. Copy the grubia32.efi file to the folder /manjaro/ on the stick: I got mine from http://ftp.scientificlinux.org/linux/scientific/7/x86_64/os/EFI/BOOT/

 5. Copy the bootia32.efi file to the folder /efi/boot/ on the stick